SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Often stomping beforehand, you then motion forward and either shoot a narrow column or spike at your opponent, or a rock of decent size.
 Whichever way, this is the weakest of any Doton.

 Chakra: 8
-Damage: 4d8
+Damage: 8d6
 Range: 6
 Speed: 10
 Seal Speed: 8

-Tags: Attack, Blunt, Projectile, Line of Sight
+Tags: Attack, Blunt, Projectile

 ### **Mimizu no Jutsu \- Earthworm Technique**